Cafe FX: History

-In the late '90s, Barnes and Ebner were in a position to expand their operations.
-Interest in a Los Angeles outlet for their CG feature film work, together with a plan to expand commercially, led them to open their first LA location inside in Virgin Entertainment's 525 Post in Hollywood.
-A year later they expanded into their own space in Santa Monica where they opened a boutique CG and compositing studio which housed a staff of 8.
-In early 2002 they purchased Santa Monica based telecine company (then own by Neil Feldmen and called Pacific Data Post), added CG effects and compositing, and renamed the company 'The Syndicate.'
-The Syndicate was a short form visual effects company, providing Flame finishing suites, full CG services, and telecine studios, led by the management team of Kenny Solomon, Leslie Sorrentino and Beau Leon.
+In the late 1990s, Barnes and Ebner were in a position to expand their operations.
+Interest in a Los Angeles outlet for their CGI feature film work, together with a plan to expand commercially, led them to open their first LA location inside in Virgin Entertainment's 525 Post in Hollywood.
+A year later they expanded into their own space in Santa Monica where they opened a boutique CGI and compositing studio which housed a staff of 8.
+In early 2002 they purchased Santa Monica based telecine company (then own by Neil Feldmen and called Pacific Data Post), added CGI effects and compositing, and renamed the company 'The Syndicate.'
+The Syndicate was a short-form visual effects company, providing Flame finishing suites, full CGI services, and telecine studios, led by the management team of Kenny Solomon, Leslie Sorrentino and Beau Leon.

 In 2005, Barnes and Ebner also launched Sentenia Entertainment, a live-action production company.
-Their first project with Sententia was as Associate Producers for Guillermo del Toro's Academy Award-winning "Pan's Labryinth."
-The following film was "Danika" starring Marisa Tomei, with Barnes and Ebner serving as the film's executive producers.
+Their first project with Sententia was as Associate Producers for Guillermo del Toro's Academy Award-winning Pan's Labryinth.
+The following film was Danika starring Marisa Tomei, with Barnes and Ebner serving as the film's executive producers.
 In the same year, the pair purchased the new CafeFX studio.

 The studio closed in 2010 after 17 years in business, citing the recession and the poor economy as the reasons for closure.